Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Metcalfe, Barbara D., and Thomas R. Metcalfe.
 A Concise History of Modern India.
 2nd ed.

-List the publication location, publisher, and date as before, ending with a period.
+Type the publisher and date as before, ending with a period.

 Bibliography Example:

 Metcalfe, Barbara D., and Thomas R. Metcalfe.
 A Concise History of Modern India.
 2nd ed.
-Cambridge, UK: Cambridge University Press, 2006.
+Cambridge University Press, 2006.

-List the name of the database at the end of the citation in a normal font, ending with a period.
-This concludes the citation.
+Type the name of the database at the end of the citation in a normal font, ending with a period.
+This completes the citation.

 Bibliography Example:

 Metcalfe, Barbara D., and Thomas R. Metcalfe.
 A Concise History of Modern India.
 2nd ed.
-Cambridge, UK: Cambridge University Press, 2006.
+Cambridge University Press, 2006.
 Ebook Central.

 This note includes the edition statement after the title, separated by a comma, and the database name at the end of the note, following the page number.